Sebastian Fiedler, Monika Piziorska, Haris Choudhery & Sean Devenish

 - Kučerka, N.; Nieh, M.P.; Katsaras, J. Fluid phase lipid areas and bilayer thicknesses of commonly used phosphatidylcholines as a function of temperature.
 BBA-Biomembr.
 2011, 1808, 2761-2771. (publication)

 - Azouz, M.; Gonin, M.; Fiedler, S.; Faherty, J.; Decossas, M.; Cullin, C.; Villette, S.; Lafleur, M.; Alves, I.D.; Lecomte, S.; Ciaccafava, A. Microfluidic diffusional sizing probes lipid nanodiscs formation.
 BBA-Biomembr.
 2020, 1862, 183215 (publication).

 Download application note

-Fill out the form below to download the "Monitoring of SMALP-nanodisc formation by microfluidic diffusional sizing" as a PDF.
-You can print it, share it with friends and family or just use it as light reading when you’re on a plane!
+Fill out the form below to download the "Monitoring of styrene–maleic acid lipid particle nanodisc formation by microfluidic diffusional sizing" as a PDF.
+You can print it, share it with friends and colleagues.
 We hope you enjoy this PDF as much as we did creating it!